- Environment Agency

 Make a claim

 You’ll need your capital grant approval number to make a claim.
-You should have been sent a letter with this by your local FCRM area manager when you got financial approval.
+This will be sent to you when you get financial approval.

 Send your completed form to the grant administration team.